 You may remember my extra tall candlesticks from last year.
 They’re amazing and I’m glad to see they are back in stock in more colors this year.

-The cloth napkins I’ve had for a long time.
+The cloth napkins are not vintage but I’ve had them for a long time.
 They are such a good fall color and happen to go with the vintage tablecloth perfectly.
-I love when that happens and my hoarding pays off.
-The gourds and old books were found recently at an antiques show/flea market I went to.
-And the amazing brass pitcher was also a thrift find.

-I love how it all looks with the contrast of my dark blue shed in the background.
+I love how it all looks with my dark blue shed, it’s the perfect backdrop to contrast the table’s color palette.
 Painting that old shed was one of the best decisions I’ve ever made.

 A few caramel-dipped apples and a large pot of black-eyed Susans complete the fall tablescape.
 This one was pretty simple to pull together but it’s probably my favorite so far.
 The only thing missing is the fire pit (like I used with my affordable fall table setting).
 With the intense drought conditions we’ve had I didn’t want to chance it.

 While most of what I used is vintage or natural, I have found so many great fall decor items while browsing recently, I’ll share those with you soon.

 I am very into fall decorating and enjoying the cooler weather this year, are you?

 If not, I hope this inspired you to create your own beautiful fall tablescape!
 I had a great time pulling this together and I’m looking forward to hosting many fall gatherings this year!

 YOU MAY ALSO LIKE THESE FALL TABLESCAPE IDEAS:

 Affordable Fall Table Decorating Ideas